-Modifier Description Comments \$DateTimeUTC\$ Date and time of submission in UTC time zone. \$DateTimeTZ\$ Date and time of submission in the server's time zone, but including the actual time zone in the result. \$Change\$ \$File\$ \$Revision\$ \$Author\$ 5 are case-sensitive.
+Modifier Description Comments \$DateTimeTZ\$ Date and time of submission in the server's time zone, but including the actual time zone in the result. \$Change\$ \$File\$ \$Revision\$ \$Author\$ are case-sensitive.
 A colon rd (for example, \$Id:\$) is +ko Limited keyword expansion \$ keywords.
-Princompatibility w prior to 2000.1, a ne \$Id\$ and \$Header marily for backwards ith versions of Helix and corresponds to the fier in earlier versions of +1 Exclusive open (locking) If set, only one u file for editing. ıser at a time can open a y file types (such as e merging of changes from s is not possible. +m Preserve original modification time system is preser and restored up party DLLs in V because the ope the file's timesta amp on the local file ved upon submission on sync.
-Useful for third- Vindows environments, rating system relies on ump.
-By default, the ne is set to the time you +S Only the head revision is stored depot upon sub are purged from the mission of new revisions.
-Itable or .obj files.
+Princompatibility wind prior to 2000.1, a e \$Id\$ and \$Header marily for backwards th versions of Helix and corresponds to the fier in earlier versions of +1 Exclusive open (locking) If set, only one u ser at a time can open a y file types (such as merging of changes from s is not possible. +m Preserve original modification time system is preser and restored up party DLLs in W because the open the file's timesta amp on the local file ved upon submission on sync.
+Useful for third- lindows environments, rating system relies on mp.
+By default, the ne is set to the time you +\$ Only the head revision is stored depot upon subi are purged from the mission of new revisions. table or .obj files. +Sn Only the most recent n revisions are stored, where n is a number from 1 to 10, or 16, 32, 64, 128, 256, or 512. depot upon subi are purged from the mission of more than or if you change an

-Modifier Description Comments +Sn Only the most recent n revisions are stored, where n is a number from 1 to 10, or 16, 32, 64, 128, 256, or 512.
-Older revisions are purged from the depot upon submission of more than n new revisions, or if you change an existing +Sn file's n to a number less than its current value.
-For details, see the P4 Command Reference . +w File is always writable on client Not recommended, because Helix manages the read-write settings on files under its control. +x Execute bit set on client Used for executable files. +Χ Archive trigger required The Helix service runs an archive trigger to access the file.
+Modifier Description Comments existing +Sn file's n to a number less than its current value.
+For details, see the P4 Command Reference .
+Using an +Sn file modifier results in special behavior when you delete and readd a file: no file reversions are deleted that were submitted before the add or delete.
+For example, if a file of type +S2 is marked as deleted in revision 5, and then re-added with the same file type and modifier, revisions 3 and 4 are not purged. +w File is always writable on client Not recommended, because Helix manages the read-write settings on files under its control. +x Execute bit set on client Used for executable files. +X Archive trigger required The Helix server runs an archive trigger to access the file.
 See the Helix Versioning Engine Administrator Guide: Fundamentals for details.